Wixonic/WixiLand-Wiki/wiki/belief-level-1.md

 {
 	"active": true,
 	"title": "Belief of Level 1",
-	"summary": "The Belief of Level 1 is a myth among the Wixies, based on the idea that an unrecognized first floor exists, even though it’s not part of the official Silo structure.
+	"summary": "The Belief of Level 1 is a myth among the Wixies, based on the idea that an unrecognized first floor exists, even though it's not part of the official Silo structure.
 Wixies believe the ramp from Level 2 leads to this hidden Level 1, despite no evidence.
 A blocked ceiling on Level 2 fuels the illusion, leading some to think the barrier was intentionally placed by the Founders to obscure its true purpose."
 }

 <!--METADATA-->